NoahToomeyBC/stock-analysis/README.md

 ### Summary

-## What Are the Advantages or Disadvantages of Refactoring code
+## Advantages or Disadvantages of Refactoring Code and How Refactoring Applies to This Project

 - Advantages of Refactoring Code